 Just an old fogy

 It is easy to think we each, in our opinions, have a larger piece of the pie of truth than others.
 I wonder if perhaps the biggest slice any of us can have is a very thin one indeed.
 The most important questions are those that remain after all of our other needs are taken care of.
 Water, food, shelter, family etc…then the deeper questions, perhaps the most important ones come to the surface.
-Possibly that is why in affluent countries, filled with people who are educated and have time on their hands, have so much trouble with depression and the feelings of isolation.
+Possibly that is why in affluent countries, filled with people who are educated and have time on their hands, have so much trouble with depression and the feelings of isolation and depression.
 The deeper needs if not addressed in some way can lead to self destructive behaviors.

 As we age and the length of our future lessens, these questions can become more incessant, so also can the need to escape from the reality of our approaching deaths and loss of everything…. at least as far as this world is concerned.
 So we are left with either seeking some answers that will help us along the way, or continue to pretend that all is well.
 The problem is not about what one believes, since we live in a world, a small world now because of our communication networks, where many beliefs rub elbows on a daily basis.
 I think the real problem is how our beliefs affect us, our lives and how we treat one another, especially those who are different.
 Both religious societies and secular have dark histories in how ‘outsiders’ were treated in the past and are treated today.